Education in the Empire of Japan: Education policy during Meiji era

 In 1871, the Ministry of Education was established.
 Elementary school was made compulsory from 1872, and was intended to create loyal subjects of the Emperor.
 Middle Schools were preparatory schools for students destined to enter one of the Imperial Universities, and the Imperial Universities were intended to create westernized leaders who would be able to direct the modernization of Japan.
 In December, 1885, the cabinet system of government was established, and Mori Arinori became the first Minister of Education of Japan.
 Mori, together with Inoue Kowashi created the foundation of the Empire of Japan's educational system by issuing a series of orders from 1886.
 These laws established an elementary school system, middle school system, normal school system and an imperial university system.
 With the aid of foreign advisors, such as American educators David Murray and Marion McCarrell Scott, normal schools for teacher education were also created in each prefecture.
 Other advisors, such as George Adams Leland, were recruited to create specific types of curriculum.

 By 1890, Imperial Rescript on Education was signed to articulate government policy on the guiding principles of education on the Empire of Japan.
 The Imperial Rescript along with highly centralized government control over education, largely guided Japanese education until the end of World War II.

 With the increasing industrialization of Japan, demand increased for higher education and vocational training.
 Inoue Kowashi, who followed Mori as Minister of Education established a state vocational school system, and also promoted women's education through a separate girls' school system.

 Compulsory education was extended to six years in 1907.
 According to the new laws, textbooks could only be issued upon the approval of the Ministry of Education.
 The curriculum was centered on moral education (mostly aimed at instilling patriotism), mathematics, design, reading and writing, composition, Japanese calligraphy, Japanese history, geography, science, drawing, singing, and physical education.
-All children of the same age learned each subject from the same series of textbook.
+All children of the same age learned each subject from a standardized set of textbooks.